Villanova-AI/villanova_developers/docs/villanova09/docs/reference/local-tips-and-tricks.md

 quickstart   error        1                     3d
 ```

 If the phase is not `successful`, try restarting the installation process.
-This can be done by adding an annotation to the EntandoApp resource, e.g., `EntandoApp/quickstart`.
+This can be done by adding an annotation to the VillanovaApp resource, e.g., `EntandoApp/quickstart`.

 2. Create a file named `entandoapp-redeploy.yaml`:
 ``` yaml